chaoyihu/archive.github.io/projects.markdown

 progress sharing among team members, leveraging Python with Tornado web framework for backend development, JavaScript for responsive frontend interfaces, and Redis for efficient data storage.
 - Utilized Redis pub/sub for seamless team communication via instant messages.
-- Deployed the application using Docker on Amazon EC2, with SSL/TLS certificates properly configured to enable encrypted communication over HTTPS and secure web sockets.
+- Deployed the application using Docker on Amazon EC2.

 ## Walkthrough